 Your website is no longer just a brochure.
 It should be one of your most effective lead generation tools.
 Yet many dealer websites quietly fail at this job.
 They may look professional on the surface, but behind the scenes they lose potential enquiries every day.

-If your website isn’t producing the level of enquiries you would expect, the issue may not be your stock or your pricing, it may be how the website itself performs.
+If your website is not producing the level of enquiries you would expect, the issue may not be your stock or your pricing.
+It may be how the website itself performs.

 The way people buy cars has changed dramatically.
 Today’s buyers often begin their search online long before they contact a dealership.
 They browse listings, compare vehicles, check reviews, and evaluate several dealers before deciding where to enquire.